 It depends on when you order.
 I travel to Nepal twice yearly – usually in spring/summer and then again in October/November for holiday orders.
-If you order today, I will be returning to Nepal in October 2014, returning in early December, 2014 with your portraits.
+I will next be in Nepal in October, 2019, returning with your portraits in early December, 2019, in plenty of time for the holidays.

 Can I buy more than one portrait of my pet?

 You can buy all three, if you’d like.
 They look great in sets of two or three.